 Part Two of Four

-Remember this is only part 2 of our four part series.
-Here are a few links to the other podcsts in this series:
+Remember this is only part 2 of our four part series on running a successful dispatch center.
+Here are a few links to the other podcasts in this series:

-Episode 43: The Pros and Cons of Outsourcing a Dispatch Center (you are here)
+- Episode 43: The Pros and Cons of Outsourcing a Dispatch Center